zyedidia/lfi/README.md

 * `lfi-verify`: verifies ELF binaries for LFI-compatibility.
 * `lfi-run`: runs an LFI-compatible binary.
-* `lfi-compile`: acts like a compiler, but creates an intermediate `.s` file during compilation and runs `lfi-leg-arm64` on it.
+* `lfi-compile`: acts like a compiler, but creates an intermediate `.s` file during compilation and runs `lfi-leg` on it.
 Meant to be used with `clang`/`clang++`.
-* `lfi-as`: acts like an assembler, but invokes `lfi-leg-arm64` first.

 # Installation